RichardHabeeb/cs-teaching-logistics/README.md

 # Computer Science Teaching Logistics
 Tools for teaching computer science classes.
 This toolset was designed to work on the Yale Zoo computers.
+You can build this project using [bazel](https://bazel.build/).

 ## Submit
 This tool is intended to be used as a setgid program.
 It is currently a work in progress.